Innoactive/Creator/.Documentation/articles/getting-started/evaluator.md

 ### Import the Examples

-Download the `Innoactive Creator Examples` package at the [Innoactive Developer Portal](http://developers.innoactive.de/components/#training-module).
-Scroll down to the `Innoactive Creator` section, click `Download` button for the latest version and pick the `innoactive-creator-examples-vX.Y.Z.unitypackage`.
+Download the `Innoactive Creator` package at the [Innoactive Developer Portal](http://developers.innoactive.de/components/#training-module).
+Scroll down to the `Innoactive Creator` section, click `Download` button for the latest version and pick the `Innoactive-Creator-vX.Y.Z-Unity-XR.unitypackage`.

 Locate the downloaded `.unitypackage` with a file explorer and drag and drop it into the `Project` tab in the Unity Editor.
 The `Import Unity Package` window will pop up; click `All` and then `Import`.